 Roth individual retirement accounts and pension plans offer ways to save for retirement and on taxes.
 However, Roths and pensions are pretty different overall.
 If you leave your job, you might want to move your money from your pension to a Roth.
 If you do, there are usually tax consequences, whether you move your entire pension money in a lump sum or do regular transfers.
 Uncle Sam has other restrictions.

 The easiest and most common way to move your pension money to a Roth IRA is to roll it over.
 A rollover is a tax-free transfer of money from one retirement account to another.
 The Internal Revenue Service lets you move cash from almost any type of plan to a Roth, including 401(k) plans, defined-benefit pension plans and other IRAs.
-However, you usually can't touch your pension plan money until you leave your job or reach age 65 with at least 10 years of service.
+However, you usually can't touch your pension plan money until you leave your job or reach retirement age with at least 10 years of service.
 Some plans may let you access your cash earlier.

 If you haven't yet established a Roth IRA, you'll have to visit a financial services firm to open the account.
 They'll ask for some personal information like your name, address, Social Security number, date of birth, investment experience and the names of your chosen beneficiaries.
 After that, you'll have to contact your pension plan administrator.
 If you qualify for a rollover, give the administrator your Roth IRA account number, along with the name and account numbers at your bank or brokerage.

-A Roth IRA is an after-tax account, while a pension plan is a pre-tax one.
+A Roth IRA is an after-tax account, while a pension plan is a pretax one.
 Any money you move from a pension plan to a Roth will be fully taxable.
 If you decide to roll over the money yourself, rather than making a direct rollover, your plan administrator will hold out 20 percent of your rollover for taxes.
 If you have available funds, you can put the amount that was taken out of your rollover in taxes into your Roth yourself.
 That way, you'll end up with the full pension amount in your IRA.

 If your company doesn't offer a retirement plan, you can open and fund your own Roth IRA to save for your retirement.
 Even if you are covered by a plan at work, you can add to your retirement savings by opening a Roth.
 However, the IRS won't allow you to have a Roth if you make a lot of money.
-For 2013, the IRS limit on a couple filing jointly is $188,000 in adjusted gross income.
+For 2018, the IRS limit on a couple filing jointly is $199,000 in adjusted gross income.
 You won't get a tax deduction with a Roth, like you might with a traditional IRA.
 However, you can typically take tax-free distributions once you are over 59 1/2.